-(Psalms 96:2) Sing to the LORD, bless His name; Proclaim good tidings of His salvation from day to day.
+(Psalms 96:2) Sing to the LORD, praise his name; proclaim his salvation day after day.

 Singing older hymns and Psalms from memory reminds us of Biblical truths that have touched our hearts as we have proclaimed these truths among the people of God in worship.
 We sing because we are happy; we sing because we are free (see "His Eye is on the Sparrow").
 We sing songs that bring back fond memories and time spent with loved ones and God.
 We sing because Jesus has brought salvation to us, and He has freed us from slavery to sin, Satan, and fear of death.
 As we praise the Lord in song, we proclaim the meaning of His saving grace; therefore, believers receive encouragement and unbelievers hear the good news that may lead them to saving faith in Jesus Christ.